All Episodes

 That helped me when I was a kid.

-That was exactly it's in John chapter 14, when my father died, and I said to my mom as a boy, when did he go?
+And I said to my mom as a boy, when did he go?

 Will we see him again?

-And she said, Yes, we'll see him again when our turn comes to go to heaven.
+And she said, yes, we'll see him again when our turn comes to go to heaven.

 Don't let your hearts be troubled.